syncfusion/ej2-react-docs/src/calendars/datepicker/getting-started.md

 This section explains you the steps required to create a simple DatePicker and demonstrate the basic usage of the DatePicker component.

+To get start quickly with React Date Picker, you can check on this video:

+`youtube:B7LvXEwgTyw`

 ## Dependencies

 The below list of dependencies are required to use the `DatePicker` component in your application.